whitphx/streamlit-webrtc/README.md

 > A secure context is, in short, a page loaded using HTTPS or the file:/// URL scheme, or a page loaded from localhost.

 So, when hosting your app on a remote server, it must be served via HTTPS if your app is using webcam or microphone.
+If not, you will encounter an error when starting streaming.
+For example, it's something like below on Chrome.
+> Error: navigator.mediaDevices is undefined.
+It seems the current document is not loaded securely.

-[Streamlit Cloud](https://streamlit.io/cloud) is a recommended way.
+[Streamlit Cloud](https://streamlit.io/cloud) is a recommended way for HTTPS serving.
 You can easily deploy Streamlit apps with it, and most importantly for this topic, it serves the apps via HTTPS automatically by defualt.

 ### Network connectivity
 Video streaming does not work in some network environments.